 We need £4000 to cover the costs of their two weeks visit to the UK.
 We intend to raise this money also by running a crowd funding campaign and a fundraising events.

-Join us and be part of this beautiful initiative.
+Want to know more and join our team of volunteers: Join us and be part of this beautiful initiative.

 The U'wa are a peaceful culture of more than 6,200 people who live in the remote Andes of northeastern Colombia, along the border with Venezuela.
 Both the U'wa and the cloud forest they inhabit are among the last of their kind in the world.
 However, the U'wa way of life is now jeopardised by oil, gas, and mining concessions condemned by environmental and human rights organisations around the world.
 Natural resource extraction and the construction of mega-projects in the U'wa territory has already contributed to a climate of violence which is likely to lead to a human rights and environmental disaster.